amyjko/foundations-of-information/chapters/data.md

 Numbers and text of course do not cover all of the kinds of data in the world.
 Images have their own analog and digital encodings (film photograph negatives, JPEG, PNG, HEIC, WebP), as do sounds (analog records, WAV, MP3, AAC, FLAC, WMA).
 And of course, software of all kinds defines encodings for all other imaginable kinds of data.
 Each of these, of course, are designed, and use these basic primitive data encodings as their foundation.
 For example, when the U.S. Census was designing the 2000 survey, the two questions I struggled with were stored as a *data structure*, with several fields, each with a data type:

-,*Data type*, *Description*
+,*Data type*|*Description*
-,boolean, true if checked male
+,boolean|true if checked male
-,boolean, true if checked White
+,boolean|true if checked White
-,boolean, true if checked Black
+,boolean|true if checked Black
-,boolean, true if checked American Indian/Native Alaskan ,boolean, true if checked Asian Indian
+,boolean|true if checked American Indian/Native Alaskan
-,boolean, true if checked Chinese
+,boolean|true if checked Asian Indian
-,boolean, true if checked Filipino
+,boolean|true if checked Chinese
-,boolean, true if checked Japanese
+,boolean|true if checked Filipino
-,boolean, true if checked Korean
+,boolean|true if checked Japanese
-,boolean, true if checked Vietnamese
+,boolean|true if checked Korean
-,boolean, true if checked Hawaiian
+,boolean|true if checked Vietnamese
-,boolean, true if checked Guamanian/Chamorro
+,boolean|true if checked Hawaiian
-,boolean, true if checked Pacific Islander
+,boolean|true if checked Guamanian/Chamorro
-,text, encoding of handwritten text describing another race
+,boolean|true if checked Pacific Islander ,text|encoding of handwritten text describing another race

 Each response to that survey was encoded using that data structure, encoding binary as one of two values, and encoding race is a yes or no value to one of twelve descriptors, plus an optional text value in which someone could write their own racial label.
 Data structures, like the one above, are defined by software designers and developers using programming languages; database designers create similar encodings by defining *database schema*, specifying the data and data types of data to be stored in a *database*.